 The first number refers to the bodily injury for one person, the second is for bodily injury liability for all persons and the third is for property liability damage.
 Many states mandate these three types of coverages.

 Let’s break down these numbers for you and understand the coverage options in detail.

-The numbers 10/20/10 on your auto insurance policy represent the monetary limits on your liability coverage.
+- The numbers 25/50/10 on your auto insurance policy represent the financial limits of your liability coverage.

 - The third number, 10, stands for $10,000.
 This is your maximum coverage for property damage liability in an accident that you caused.

 Liability car insurance is your primary coverage that helps to pay for the damage you’ve caused to other people and their property in an accident.

 The two types of auto liability coverage are bodily injury and property damage.
 In most states, drivers are required to have both the coverages.

 Every state requires drivers to have at least minimum liability coverage before they can operate a vehicle.
 This policy protects you against certain financial losses if you are involved in an at-fault accident.
 It will cover bodily injury and property damage you cause to others.

 The first two numbers represent the highest monetary amount that your insurance company will pay if someone is injured.